Artwork

 I’ve been hooked on creating sci-fi images ever since.

-The most recent group, dating from 2014, consists of cover art for my books, and finally some painting for pure release again rather than for any practical purpose.
+The most recent group, dating from 2014, consists of cover art for my books, and some painting for pure release again rather than for any practical purpose.